sboese1/Calculator/README.md

-A calculator created with tkinter that can do basic calculations
+A calculator created with tkinter that can do basic calculations like addition, subtraction, multiplication, division, and exponentials